+FORM 51-102F1

-FORM 51-102F1 MANAGEMENT DISCUSSION & ANALYSIS FOR THE SIX MONTHS ENDED JANUARY 31, 2021
+MANAGEMENT DISCUSSION & ANALYSIS

+FOR THE YEAR ENDED JULY 31, 2021

-The following management discussion and analysis ("MD&A") has been prepared by management as of March 24, 2021 and should be read in conjunction with the unaudited interim financial statements and related notes of the Company for the six month period ended January 31, 2021, and the audited financial statements of the Company and related notes for the year ended July 31, 2020.
+The following management discussion and analysis ("MD&A") has been prepared by management as of November 5, 2021 and should be read in conjunction with the audited financial statements and related notes of the Company for the year ended July 31, 2021, and 2020.
 The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All amounts are stated in Canadian dollars unless otherwise indicated.